 Born in Berkeley and home in diaspora from California and Taipei to Atlanta, New York, and Tianjin, Vanessa Huang is a multimedia poet, artist, and cultural worker whose practice inherits teachings from the prison industrial complex abolition, gender liberation, and intersecting social justice movements.
-For over 15 years, Vanessa has worked to shift cultural narratives and strategies based in fear, violence, and exploitation — and organize communities, institutions, and networks in co-creating realities centering love, vision, and transformation.
+For two decades, Vanessa has worked to shift cultural narratives and strategies based in fear, violence, and exploitation — and organize communities, institutions, and networks in co-creating realities centering love, vision, and transformation.
 Vanessa’s deejaying extends this practice, continuing to conjure public/digital space for sonic healing and freedom dreams.

 quiet of chorus (UpSet Press 2018) is Vanessa’s debut poetry collection.
 Vanessa has received literary fellowships from Kundiman and Macondo, holds a BA in Ethnic Studies from Brown University, and has worked with racial, economic, and trans/gender justice organizations with a focus on decarceration, homecoming, and transformative justice.
 Vanessa’s interdisciplinary work and writings have conversed through community organizing, printmaking, and rallies; film, choreography, and sonic performance; letters to/from prison and with bread delivery through a community supported bakery subscription newsletter; and a range of publications including critical race and gender studies journals, magazines, and the anthologies Abolition Now: Ten Years of Strategy Against the Prison Industrial Complex (AK Press, 2008), Captive Genders: Trans Embodiment and the Prison Industrial Complex (AK Press, 2011), Revolution Starts at Home: Confronting Intimate Violence Within Activist Communities (South End Press, 2011), and Writing the Walls Down: A Convergence of LGBTQ Voices (Trans-Genre Press, 2015).